nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 sparse targets. *Proceedings of the National Academy of Sciences of the United States of America* **111**:2931–2936. doi:10.1073/pnas.1320424111R Core Team.
 2023.
-R: A language and environment for statistical computing.Reynolds AM.
+R: A language and environment for statistical computing.Reijers VC, Hoeks S, Van Belzen J, Siteur K, De Rond AJA, Van De Ven CN, Lammers C, Van De Koppel J, Van Der Heide T. 2021.
+Sediment availability provokes a shift from Brownian to Lévy‐like clonal expansion in a dune building grass. *Ecology Letters* **24**:258–268. doi:10.1111/ele.13638Reynolds AM.
 2006.
 Optimal scale-free searching strategies for the location of moving targets: New insights on visually cued mate location behaviour in insects. *Physics Letters A* **360**:224–227.